 IECEx Service Facility Certificate

-The IECEx Certified Service Facilities Scheme provides the means for service facilities to obtain an IECEx Certificate that is intended to provide the international Ex community with confidence that such Service Facilities undertake the work in accordance with the technical and quality system requirements of the IECEx Service Facilities Scheme for Ex inspection and maintenance.
+The IECEx Certified Service Facilities Scheme provides the means for service facilities to obtain an IECEx Certificate that is intended to provide the international Ex community with confidence that such service facilities undertake the work in accordance with the technical and quality system requirements of the IECEx Service Facilities Scheme for Ex inspection and maintenance.

 The aim of this IECEx Certified Service Facilities Scheme is to ensure that Ex inspection and maintenance Service Facilities comply with the following:

-Possess and maintain in operating condition the equipment (including specialized equipment) required for inspection and maintenance of Ex equipment and Ex installationsThe establishment and implementation of system procedures
+Possess and maintain (under calibration control system) the necessary test and measuring equipment (including specialized equipment) used in conducting inspection and maintenance of Ex equipment and Ex installations

+Have established and implemented relevant quality management system procedures

-Possess as a minimum one person determined as Responsible Person, according to IEC 60079-17, competent in the Ex inspection and maintenance field by the ExCB
+Possess as a minimum one person determined as Responsible Person, according to IEC 60079-14 and IEC 60079-17, competent in the Ex inspection and/or maintenance field as relevant by the ExCB via the IECEx CoPC Scheme or equivalent

-Possession and maintenance of necessary test and measuring equipment that is adequate and under calibration control
+Have controls and procedures for safe access to the equipment being inspected or maintained in accordance with the site operator’s requirements and minimum occupational health and safety requirements

-IEC 60079-17 and IECEx Certified Service Facilities Scheme’s Quality Management System (QMS) requirements, based on the relevant requirements of ISO 9001 with additional requirements specific to inspection and maintenance of Ex equipment, form the basis of the IECEx Certified Service Facilities Scheme for inspection and maintenance requirements.
+IEC 60079-14 and IEC 60079-17 and IECEx Certified Service Facilities Scheme’s Quality Management System (QMS) requirements, based on the relevant requirements of ISO 9001 with additional requirements specific to inspection and maintenance of Ex equipment and installations, form the basis of the IECEx Certified Service Facilities Scheme for inspection and maintenance requirements.

-The IECEx Service Facility Certificate for inspection and maintenance should be issued for the full scope of activity covered by IEC 60079-17 (excluding initial inspections) but may be issued for a specific activity that is clearly defined on the certificate.Ex Service Facilities that have attained and maintain IECEx Certification may affix the IECEx logo to IECEx inspection and maintenance Reports providing that there is no misrepresentation of the scope of certification.
+The IECEx Service Facility Certificate for inspection and maintenance should be issued for the relevant scope of activity covered by IEC 60079-14 and IEC 60079-17 but may be issued for a specific activity that is clearly defined on the certificate as either:

+initial inspection

+periodic inspection

+maintenance

+that may be further restricted by Scope Limitations in terms of Group, voltage, or protection technique

+Ex Service Facilities that have attained and maintain IECEx Certification may affix the IECEx logo to IECEx inspection and maintenance Reports providing that there is no misrepresentation of the scope of certification.
+Guidance on this is provided in the IECEx Operational Documents that support this document.

 Method of application

-An ExCB approved by the ExMC in accordance with these Rules and associated IECEx Operational Documents may issue IECEx Service Facility Certification for inspection and maintenance.
+An ExCB approved by the ExMC in accordance with these Rules and associated IECEx Operational Documents may issue an IECEx Service Facility Certificate to inspection and maintenance service facilities.

-Applications from organizations seeking ExCB acceptance for the purpose of issuing IECEx Service Facility Certificates can be accepted from bodies that reside in an IECEx Participating Member Country.
+Applications from organizations seeking acceptance as an ExCB for the purpose of issuing IECEx Service Facility Certificates can be accepted from bodies that reside in an IECEx Participating Member Country.
 The application is made to the Secretary of the ExMC.

 Refer to IECEx 01 regarding country membership of the IECEx.